wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Fixed blank from email when email address was set to "not available".
 - Added features: Now you can add tags to print posted data for the email subject, autoresponder subject, or the autoresponder message.
 To see instructions, just click "help" next to any of these fields on the form edit page.
 [See FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)
 - Added feature: Data Export settings to manage what fields are allowed to be exported or ignored for each form.
 Also email can be disabled when exporting data.